adnane1deev/Astra/git-guide.markdown

 git log --graph
 git log --graph --oneline
-git log --graph --oneline --decorate git log --pretty="%variables"
+git log --graph --oneline --decorate git log --graph --oneline --decorate --all git log --pretty="%variables"
 ```
 Graphical interface
 ```
 gitk
+gitk --all
 ```

 #Branch
+Branch is useful if you want to miss around with your code experimenting or developing a new feature and you're afraid of accidentally break you code functionality.

 ```
 git branch